toile-webstack/gatsby-site-builder/README.md

 You will need to setup 3 different services for this to work.
 Unfortunately, some terminal magic will be needed to setup Contentful but follow along and you will be fine.

-### Easy setup
+### Easy first step

 [![Deploy to Netlify](https://www.netlify.com/img/deploy/button.svg)](https://app.netlify.com/start/deploy?repository=https://github.com/toile-webstack/gatsby-site-builder)

 This will handle the Github fork and Netlify deploy for you.
-You still need to configure Contentful and the webhooks and environment variables in Netlify
+You still need to configure Contentful and the webhooks and environment variables in Netlify.

 ### Github

-Create a Github account and fork this repo.
+- Create a Github account
+- Fork this repo (if you did not use the Easy first step)

 ### Contentful